-I decided, after much deliberation, one of us should order the Tea Time Classic and the other (moi) would pig out with TWO desserts.
+I decided, after much deliberation, Bear should order the Tea Time Classic and (moi) would pig out with TWO desserts.
 'The best of all possible worlds!' as Voltaire said.

 In the Celadon green serenity of La Bauhinia